Duchamp's Punch

 Frequently Asked Questions

-What is the significance of using Pisco in Duchamp's Punch?
+What is the origin of Duchamp's Punch?